kjolley/BIGSdb_documentation/administration.rst

 * User - can view data but never modify it.
 Users should be created for every submitter of data so that records can be tracked, even if they do not actually use the database.
-Individual isolate records may not be available to every user if access control lists (ACLs) are configured for the database.

-* Submitter (isolate databases only) - can add and modify their own isolate data but not anyone elses.
+* Submitter (isolate databases only) - can add and modify their own isolate data and data submitted by anybody else that is in the same :ref:`user group <user_groups>` as them but not anyone elses.
 A limited range of :ref:`Individual permissions <curator_permissions>` can be set for each submitter, so their roles can be controlled.
 A submitter with no specific permissions set has no more power than a standard user.

 * Curator - can modify data but does not have full control of the database.
   :ref:`Individual permissions <curator_permissions>` can be set for each